 World Literature 301W – Advanced Composition at Simon Fraser University – Burnaby

 In the mid-twentieth century, at the center of the enclosed garden known as the Humanities, from its pedestal suddenly fell humanism.
 Or rather it was pushed.
 Some saw it as an ideological delivery system for coercion.
 Others a code word for politicized atheism.
 At any rate, off they ran scot-free of the humanist totem.
 Today, humanism is something of an embarrassment, hovering between unselfconscious do-goodism and blatant speciesism, so most ignore it more or less politely….
 Want to know more?
-See how you can enroll for Fall 2016 at: http://www.sfu.ca/worldlit.html
+See how you can enroll at: http://www.sfu.ca/worldlit.html

 World Literature 304 – Exiles and Emigrés at Simon Fraser University – Burnaby

 Exile implies banishment, deportation or homelessness and exiles are prisoners, refugees or outcasts.
 Sometimes viewed as Byronic or “rakishly romantic” (most often by those who do not suffer it), exile in this course is traumatic.
 It wreaks spatial, spiritual and psychological alienation — it also sets the die for exceptional responses that transform exile into a source of enlightenment.